Is The Only One Left by Riley Sager Worth the Read

 26. Ricky can’t keep it in his pants.

-The Only One Left Review
+The Only One Left by Riley Sager Review

 The Only One Left by Riley Sager is leaps and bounds better than the previous three books I read by him.
 I first started reading Sager’s books way back in 2019 – I blew through Final Girls, The Last Time I Lied & Lock Every Door.
 Sager became an auto buy author for me.
 I followed that up with Home Before Dark in 2020 and then Survive the Night in 2021.
 And for me, that was the beginning of the end.